quarkiverse/quarkus-kafka-streams-processor/integration-tests/stateful/Readme.md

 ## Services showcase

-This module showcases the stateless processing of `Ping` events and its transformation to `Pong` events.
+This module showcases the stateful processing of `Ping` events and its transformation to `Pong` events.

 The `io.quarkiverse.kafkastreamsprocessor.sample.simple.PingProcessor` is associated to a